Summary Convictions and Background Searches

 Summary offenses, both charges and convictions, can found on some publicly accessible databases.
 If a record is publicly accessible, then that record can be found by a background search company and thereby reported to employers or landlords that are running a background search.

-It must be emphasized that there is no universal background report, meaning one database or warehouse of information that shows every bad thing that a person has done.
-Instead of being one universal database, there are instead many different databases.
-Information may not be shared from one database to another.
+There is a misconception that a universal, all-inclusive criminal record exists that is easily accessible to background search companies.
+That is not how things actually work.
+Instead, there are many different databases that contain different information.
 For example, in Pennsylvania, records are often maintained by the Pennsylvania State Police (PSP), Administrative Office of Pennsylvania Courts (AOPC), and the Pennsylvania Department of Transportation (PennDOT).
 Most summary offenses, like Underage Drinking and Public Drunkenness, normally do not require a person to be fingerprinted, so records of the offense would be found on the AOPC database but not in the PSP database.
-A summary offense of Retail Theft does require fingerprinting, so both PSP and the AOPC would have a record of the offense.
+A summary offense of Retail Theft and Carrying a False Identification Card does require fingerprinting, so both PSP and the AOPC would have a record of the offense.
 If a person is charged with a misdemeanor or felony, such as Possession of Marijuana, DUI, or Aggravated Assault, the person must be fingerprinted.
 The AOPC and PSP would have a record of the case.

 Will a conviction appear on a background search?